 Strengths:

-- Same language across frontend/backend; easier mental context switching
+- Same language across frontend and backend; less mental context switching

 - Massive hiring pool (React is the most sought-after frontend skill)

-- Vibrant ecosystem; solutions exist for almost any problem
+- Huge package set; solutions exist for almost any problem

 - Component reusability across frontend and backend (via code sharing)